 Here at G&G, we have used the general term ‘Hatha’ (which literally translates as ‘Yoga’) to describe our softer sessions.
 This style of class is accessible to all and we recommend it for beginners who wish to develop a good grounding in yoga's essential elements.

-All of our Hatha Yoga sessions include fundamental yoga poses, mindful movements and breathing techniques.
+What is Hatha Yoga?
+Well, all of our Hatha Yoga sessions include fundamental yoga poses, mindful movements and breathing techniques.
 The precise components of each class will vary depending on the teacher but will usually incorporate an element of ‘flow’.
 This involves transitioning from one pose to another in a short sequence.
 ‘Flow’ is usually taught at a slower pace than the flow described in Vinyasa Yoga below.

 Slow Flow & Beginners Vinyasa are two variations on Vinyasa Yoga - perfect for students who want to take it a little slower but enjoy the fluidity of Vinyasa.

 It’s a little more accessible, as its taught at a slower pace.
 Calming and fluid, moving from each posture by linking breathing with movement.
+Power Vinyasa is another variation.
+A stronger style of Vinyasa with challenging flows incorporated.
+The continuous flow can be demanding for beginners, but perfect if you’re looking to develop a stronger practice.

 Every session will close with a nourishing meditation to help you tune into your body.
 Classes are taught in a friendly environment and offer the perfect opportunity to meet some new local mums to be!